 Why do the Brontes fascinate us?

-Maybe I’m taking my Bronte pilgrimage to extremes, but it’s easy to be fascinated by the Bronte sisters.
-For one thing, there’s the phenomenon of having three gifted literary sisters in one house.
+I might have been taking my Bronte pilgrimage to extremes, but it’s easy to be fascinated by the Bronte sisters.
+First, there is the phenomenon of having three gifted literary sisters in one house.
 Then there is the passion in their writing and the unforgettable characters they conjured (hello, Heathcliff!).
 Ultimately, there is tragedy.
 Anne died at 29, Emily was 30, Charlotte at 38.

 Who were the Bronte sisters?